multilayer-io/airflow-kubernetes/README.md

 Simple Apache Airflow `1.10.9` solution using [Kubernetes Executor][1].
 There are many repositories to a deployment solution with custom helm charts, but in this repo I am only going to use a few yaml files.

 This guide is using Google Cloud Platform (GCP) as a cloud provider.
-Do not hesitate to open a PR to implemente a guide for other cloud providers.
+Do not hesitate to open a PR to implement a guide for other cloud providers.

 Note: we do not provide any information about setting up a Kubernetes cluster (GKE), and a MySQL or PostgreSQL database.
 Reach out if you need help!